workplaceninja/fmserver_stats/README.md

       In 16 and below:

         * Go to the Admin Console, then Database Server
-        * Enable Usage Statistics and Client Statistics (if desired)
+        * Enable Usage Statistics, Client Statistics, and Top Call Statistics (if desired)
         * Set the Collection Interval to whatever you desire (30 sec default)

       In 17+: